A Majors Abroad Program

 If due to extenuating circumstances a student cannot study abroad for the required year to complete the MAP, a petition may be submitted for an Individualized Major, which would include only one semester abroad.
 This petition must be submitted by the beginning of the student's junior year to the Academic Adviser for Individualized Majors in the Office of Graduate and Undergraduate Studies, for review by that Adviser and the UAPC Chair.

-The courses taken as part of the major must cover at least three different areas from the following: Culture, Art History, History, Politics, Literature, Cinema, Music, and Economy.
+The courses taken as part of the major must cover at least three different areas from the following: Culture, Art History, History, Politics, Literature, Cinema, Music, Economy and one departmental course in linguistics taught in English.

 In order to study abroad, students should have a minimum GPA of 2.7 or 3.0, depending on the site.
 Before departing, students must contact the adviser in Italian, in Glenside, to select courses.